limeleaf-collective/website/content/blog/safer-binary-decoding-in-go.md

 to follow, try your hand at these techniques to make your code safe, correct, readable, and composable.

+The [complete source code][9] is avaialable along with supporting tests.

 [0]: https://pkg.go.dev/encoding/json
 [1]: https://pkg.go.dev/encoding#BinaryMarshaler
 [2]: https://pkg.go.dev/encoding#BinaryUnmarshaler